milinsoft/milinsoft/README.md

 - Committed to continuous broaden and deepen my expertise.
 - Thrive on exploring new technologies and digging deep into complex challenges.
 - 🔭 Currently working on <a href="https://youtu.be/y7TlnAv6cto">Odoo Enterprise</a> (v14-16)
+- I Speak :
+- 🇺🇸English
+- 🇵🇱Polish
-- Speak 🇺🇸English,🇵🇱Polish and 🇷🇺Russian
+- 🇷🇺Russian

 <details>
  <summary><h3>👨‍💻Demo Projects</summary>